-Undergraduate students may choose from four Geography program options: B.A. in Geography, B.S. in Geography, B.A.E. in Secondary Education, or a minor in Geography.
-A grade of "C" or higher is necessary in all required Geography program courses.
+Undergraduate students may choose to pursue a B.A. degree in Geography, B.S. degree in Geography, B.A.E. degree in Secondary Education, or minor in Geography.
+A grade of "C" or higher is necessary in all required Department of Geography courses.
 Both B.A. and B.S. degrees in Geography consist of 45 semester hours.
 A minor consists of 18 semester hours.